scar-1195/react-calendar/README.md

 # Calendar App

 ### This is a calendar application where you can save events, modify them and delete them.
-At the moment it is only the graphical interface and the events are stored in a store made with redux-toolkit.

-### Now the application has interaction with the backend for the authorization part, only the CRUD is missing for the events that will be saved in mogo DB
+These are stored in a database (mongoDB)

 ## Available Scripts